Guerrilla Marketing: 12 Awesome Examples to Learn From

 To promote the popular TV show Stranger Things during Halloween, Netflix cleverly crafted its own DIY doorbell that allows homeowners to continuing “treating” themselves to their scary movie night, while costumed trick-or-treaters can collect their candy outside.
 It’s a win-win for the parties on both sides of the door.
 The fact that this is a legitimate project you can build yourself is a bit hilarious, with all the appropriate files found at makeit.netflix.com.
 To continue the spookfest, the project files also include theme songs and scream sounds from both Black Mirror and American Horror Story alongside Stranger Things.
 You can watch the entire video right here:

-Watchmaker IWC utilized ambient marketing, another type of guerrilla marketing that cleverly uses elements of the environment for advertisements.
+Watchmaker IWC utilized ambient marketing, another example of guerrilla marketing that cleverly uses elements of the environment for advertisements.
 IWC used bus handle straps on airport shuttle buses to push their timekeepers.
 While not everyone is going to hold the strap like this, it’s a clever and effective way to make a statement.

 KitKat utilized street benches to advertise their chocolate bar in the very place people would rest, echoing their tagline, “Have a break…Have a Kit Kat!”
 It’s simple, cost effective and impactful – all while staying on brand.